 - Add Vegetable Oil and powdered sugar and creaming the butter mixture together.
 This will take a minute or two to come together.

 - Mix in Cream of Tartar and Baking Soda as well as Vanilla Extract and add the egg.
 Mix all ingredients to combine.

 - Gradually add flour to mixture and mix well.
 Add flour 1 cup at a time.

-- Using a Medium cookie scoop, scoop dough and roll in sugar in medium bowl.
+- Using a small cookie scoop, scoop dough and roll in sugar in medium bowl.
 Then carefully place of baking sheets with parchment paper

 - Bake cookies for 7-9 minutes.
 Cookies are done when edges barely turn golden.
 Do not over bake

 - Immediately out of the oven place a round vanilla candy wafer in the center of each cookie.
 The heat from the cookie will melt the wafer.

 - Place 2 black round balls for eyes and 1 orange candy nose while candy melt is still melted.
 As it cools it will harden.

 - Cut Mini Reeses Peanut Butter cups in half and place on head as a top hat